 For more details on the Batch Rendering process, please click here.

 However, before you render your first Enscape image, you should adjust the resolution of your rendering.
 For all CADs, you’ll find the option to change the resolution under the Enscape Visual Setting’s “Output” tab.
-You can pick any preset or custom resolution you want (up to 8192 x 8192px), but be warned: using extremely high resolutions, may result in the rendering process taking more than just a few seconds – and may even clog your graphics card’s VRAM, causing Enscape and your CAD to crash or stop responding all together.
+You can pick any preset or custom resolution you want (up to 8192 x 8192px), but be warned: using extremely high resolutions may result in the rendering process taking more than just a few seconds – and may even clog your GPU’s VRAM, causing Enscape and your CAD to crash or stop responding all together.
+In such a situation, remember to send feedback to Enscape support who will clarify what caused the crash and provide you a solution.

 The Resolution options